 World Vision still is assisting with quake recovery in Nepal, but another crisis created the need for Ewert to relocate once again.
-In Mongolia, Ewert will serve as national director, helping provide thousands with food after the death of more than 900,000 livestock due to extreme weather, while at the same time working on sanitation, facilities, reducing poverty, and job creation.
-The focus of World Vision Mongolia is on disaster relief and preparedness, economic development, child protection, health and education, with the goal of contributing to the sustained well-being of the 864,000 children in the country.
+In Mongolia, Ewert will serve as national director, helping provide thousands with food after the death of more than 900,000 livestock due to extreme weather, while at the same time working

+Phil Ewert (G98) is making an impact on the lives of thousands around on sanitation, facilities, reducing poverty, and job creation.
+The focus of World Vision Mongolia is on disaster relief and preparedness, economic development, child protection, health and education, with the goal of contributing to the sustained well-being of the 864,000